-One retail property, two office units, and four industrial units have been categorised as Level 2 in the fair value hierarchy.
+One retail property, three office units, one commercial property and four industrial units have been categorised as Level 2 in the fair value hierarchy.
 The fair value for these properties has been based on the market approach to valuation, reflecting the assets highest and best use.
 This takes into account quoted prices for similar assets in active markets, existing lease terms and rentals, research into market evidence including market yields, the covenant strength for existing tenants, and data and market knowledge.
 Market conditions are such that similar properties are actively purchased and sold and level of observable inputs is significant, leading to the properties being categorised at Level 2 in the fair value hierarchy.